rmarable/ParallelClusterMaker/README.md

 # ParallelClusterMaker - HPC Cloud Automation

+*Note: Text versions of the documentation can be found in the ParallelClusterMaker/docs folder.*

 ## Disclaimer

-**This software is neither endorsed nor supported by Amazon Web Services!**
+**This software is neither endorsed by nor supported by Amazon Web Services!**

-You **cannot** get support by opening a support case or engaging AWS engineers in the public forums.
+You **cannot** open AWS support support cases or engage AWS engineers in the Amazon public forums.

-If you choose to use this software in production, please be forewarned that bugs may still be present which will cause unexpected (and undocumented) behavior.
+If you choose to use this software in production, please be forewarned that bugs may still be present which may cause unexpected (and undocumented) behavior.
 In other words: **use at your own risk!**

 Please report any bugs, issues, or otherwise unexpected behavior to Rodney